-This is The Daily Bone, and I’m your doggie host, Chester L. W. Stephens.
+This is The Daily Bone, and I’m your doggie host, Chester L. W. Spaniel.
 Last year I wrote the following essay on the subject of the State of the Union Address:

 I’ve been thinking that I should write an important, erudite, and meaningful analysis of the State of the Union Address, but I haven’t yet had the time or the energy to watch the entire thing.
 I slept through it the first time, but woke up just enough to hear mention of shovel-ready jobs.
 Does that mean the doggie poop is ready to be shoveled up, or the driveway is blocked with snow that needs shoveling?
 What does the President have to do with shoveling?
 Is he going to personally do these jobs?